 As we shall see, the key case is when all of the $\overline{X}_i$ are $\P^1$, so that the image of the map is unirational.
 (Recall that a finite type $K$-scheme $X$ is said to be {\em unirational} if there is a dominant (that is, not factoring through any smaller closed subscheme) rational map $\P^n \dashrightarrow X$ for some integer $n > 0$.
 In particular, $X$ is geometrically integral.)

 The rigidity theorem \ref{rigiditytheorem} has many applications.
 We first use it to prove another rigidity theorem over fields of finite degree of imperfection.
-We will see (Proposition \ref{degimpleqdegimperf}) that any finite reduced algebra over a field of degree of imperfection $r$ has degree of imprimitivity $\leq r$.
+We will see (Proposition \ref{degimpleqdegimperf}) that any finite reduced algebra $A$ over a field of degree of imperfection $r$ satisfies $\imp(A/K) \leq r$.
 Combining this with the rigidity theorem \ref{rigiditytheorem}, we will prove the following result when $K$ has finite degree of imperfection.

 \begin{theorem} Let $K$ be a field of degree of imperfection $r$, and let $X_1, \dots, X_n$ be unirational $K$-schemes.
 For each $X_i$, let $x_i \in X_i^{\sm}(k)$ be a $k$-point in the smooth locus of $X_i$.
 Finally, let $G$ be a solvable affine $K$-group scheme of finite type not containing a $K$-subgroup scheme $K$-isomorphic to $\Ga$.
 If $n > r$, then the only $K$-morphism $f\colon X_1 \times \dots \times X_n \rightarrow G$ such that, for each $1 \leq i \leq n$, $f|X_1 \times \dots X_{i-1} \times \{x_i\} \times X_{i+1} \times \dots \times X_n = 1_G$ is the constant map to the identity $1_G$. \end{theorem}